 People who have become dependent on alcohol or drugs may present with a range of acute and chronic pain conditions, which can include: backache, headaches, toothache, or acute abdominal pain.
 Analgesic medications, prescribed for pain relief can play an important role in the treatment of pain especially acute pain although it is important to bear in mind that the management of pain, and in particular the management of chronic pain, involves more than the prescribing of medication.
 It is important that you make your doctor aware of your addiction history and become willing to try treatments for chronic pain that are not opiate analgesics.

 One group of analgesics, the opioid compounds are natural or synthetic derivatives of opium.
 These medications include codeine, various combinations of codeine and paracetamol, dihydrocodeine, oxycontin (more often prescribed for severe chronic pain), and tramadol.
 Dependence has been described with all these drugs.
 People who are chemically dependent are particularly at risk of becoming addicted to opiate-based analgesics.

-Indeed some patients admitted to Smarmore Castle Private Clinic have already become physically dependent on pain killers and /or addicted to these drugs.
-Addiction is characterised by compulsive drug seeking behaviour, a core symptom of dependence and this can sometimes lead to the inappropriate seeking of pain relieving medications.
+Indeed some patients admitted to Smarmore Castle Private Clinic have already become physically dependent on painkillers and /or addicted to these drugs.
+Addiction is characterised by compulsive drug-seeking behavior, a core symptom of dependence, and this can sometimes lead to the inappropriate seeking of pain-relieving medications.

-All people who are striving for abstinent based recovery need to be most careful about the taking of pain killers other than simple analgesics.
+All people who are striving for abstinent-based recovery need to be most careful about taking painkillers other than simple analgesics.

-There are also medications which may be used to treat certain types of pain and which are not opiate drugs.
-These include anticonvulsants and very small amounts of amitriptyline, an anti depressant.
+There are also medications that may be used to treat certain types of pain and which are not opiate drugs.
+These include anticonvulsants and very small amounts of amitriptyline, an antidepressant.